Conversational Commerce agent developer's guide

 Show suggested queries for products

-When the Conversational commerce API returns refinedSearch queries, these represent excellent opportunities to guide the end user towards relevant products.
+When the Conversational API returns refinedSearch queries, these queries represent excellent opportunities to guide the end user towards relevant products.
 This is particularly valuable for Category 4 (LLM answer-seeking queries) and Category 5 (INTENT_REFINEMENT).

 Recommendation